Valorant Ping Test

 - Try a gaming VPN with routing optimization to bypass congested ISP paths.

-Valorant runs on 128 tick servers, so stable latency really matters.
+Valorant runs on 128-tick servers, so stable latency really matters.

 Why Is My Valorant Ping So High?